 WORM-compliant storage for Azure Blobs enables time-based retention policy support as well as legal hold policy support — when the retention interval is unknown you can set the directions to keep the data immutable until the legal hold is cleared.
 WORM compliance policies are supported in all Azure public regions and apply to all Blob tiers.

 Further reading Microsoft Azure Blob and Managed Backup for your BaaS Offering

 Another provider that offers a WORM storage option is Wasabi.
 The company refers to its WORM storage solution as an immutability feature.
 Wasabi ensures that information on its cloud cannot be altered by anyone, and Wasabi programmers cannot influence the system without extensive testing.

 WORM-Compliant Cloud Storage Software

 There are also many WORM-compliant cloud storage software options available.
 One such cloud storage solution is Archive360, which works with the Microsoft cloud.
-It offers WORM capabilities, including the ability to set a specific period that information should be retained.
+It offers WORM storage capabilities, including the ability to set a specific period that information should be retained.
 Companies can transfer information from Office 365 to Archive360, and WORM-compliant storage is ensured.